Execution of Nathaniel Woods: Controversy and execution

 In an open letter, Spencer defended Woods, writing, "Nathaniel Woods doesn't even deserve to be incarcerated, much less executed," taking responsibility for the deaths himself.
 Spencer also stated that "Nate is absolutely innocent.
 That man didn't know I was going to shoot anybody just like I didn't know I was going to shoot anybody that day, period."

-Bubba Cooper, an associate of Spencer and Woods and the cousin of Woods, later filed an affidavit in 2012 that said that two of the Birmingham police officers involved were crooked cops.
-According to Cooper, Kerry Spencer and him paid the officers around $1,000 a week in exchange for being allowed to deal and advance notice of buy-and-bust operations of narcotics officers.
-After Cooper was arrested on attempted murder charges after he was involved in a shoot-out, the deal fell apart after the officers allegedly raised the price.
-Later, advocates for Woods claim that this raises questions over whether the drug bust was entirely legitimate.
+Tyran or Bubba Cooper, an associate of Spencer and Woods and the cousin of Woods, later filed an affidavit in 2012 that said that two of the Birmingham police officers involved were crooked cops.
+According to Cooper, he and Kerry Spencer paid the officers around $1,000 a week in exchange for being allowed to deal and advance notice of buy-and-bust operations of narcotics officers.
+After Cooper was involved in a shoot-out and arrested on attempted murder charges, the deal fell apart when the officers allegedly raised the price.
+Based on this, advocates for Woods later raised questions over whether the drug bust was entirely legitimate.
+Cooper also claimed that a police officer had told him he would "bury" him if he testified in defence of Woods and Spencer.
+One witness, Marquita McClure, who had been present during Woods' initial confrontation with the officers and testified that he had expressed his intent to kill them if they came back, later stated that she had lied because she was afraid she would be sent to prison for violating her probation.

 Days before Woods's execution, controversy started regarding Woods's sentence and whether he was genuinely guilty of the murders.
 Some civil rights leaders, including Martin Luther King III, urged Alabama governor Kay Ivey to commute his death sentence.
 Ivey told Woods's attorney she denied his request for clemency, arguing that he was an "integral participant in the intentional murder of these three officers", and calling him a "known drug dealer."
 Ivey also pointed out that over the 15 years that Woods had spent on death row, his conviction had been reviewed "at least nine times", with no court finding any reason to overturn the jury's decision.

 Opinions on Woods from family members of the deceased officers are mixed; Kimberly Chisholm Simmons, the sister of deceased officer Harley Chisholm III, defended Woods in a documentary about Woods's case and believes in his innocence, and had called Governor Ivey to request clemency for Woods, saying, "He didn’t kill my brother, and he didn’t kill the other officers, may they rest in peace.
 I'm asking for mercy, and I believe my brother would want me to take a stance because of the man he was."
 On the contrary, Andrea Elders, the daughter of deceased officer Carlos Owen, believes Woods was "the whole entire reason" that the murders occurred.